alklasil/SScript/SScriptCompiler/Readme.md

 }
 ```

-#### 2. Memory reduction and performance boost when there are no if statements in the script
+#### 2. Memory reduction and performance boost

+As longs as there are no if statements in consecutive expressions, the expressions can be merged.

 **Instead of**
 ```